Le Mesnil-Villement

 Le Mesnil-Villement (/fr/) is a commune in the Calvados department in the Normandy region in northwestern France.

 Geography

 The commune is part of the area known as Suisse Normande.

 The commune is made up of the following collection of villages and hamlets, La Landelle, Le Sainfoin, Le Pont des Vers, Le Haut des Vers, Le Val au Boëne and Le Mesnil-Villement.

 The Commune with another 20 communes shares part of a 2,115 hectare, Natura 2000 conservation area, called the Vallée de l'Orne et ses affluents.

-The commune has two rivers, The Orne & The Rouvre plus two streams La Boullonniere & The Val Corbel.
+The commune has two rivers, the Orne and the Rouvre, plus two streams La Boullonniere & The Val Corbel.